London neighbourhoods

 • Richmond Avenue - many of the houses on this residential street are guarded by mini sphinxes and obelisks that were installed in 1841 at the height of Egypt-mania.

-• Exmouth Market - a wonderful place to hangout on a warm evening (Berber & Q Shawarma Bar, etc.) or in the morning (many coffee and pastries options).
+• Exmouth Market - a wonderful place to hangout on a warm evening or for a morning coffee.

-• Neals Yard Dairy - an excellent shop of British and Irish cheeses.
+• Neal’s Yard Dairy - an excellent shop of British and Irish cheeses.
+Several locations, this is the most non-touristy.

 • Katsute 100 - a perfect place for a non-alcoholic drinks meeting in the evening.